From wine tasting to watching surfing legends shred some waves, to seeing lots of natural beauty, here are the best things to do in Margaret River!

-As you row down the river, you’ll have the chance to spot local wildlife in the water while also enjoying the different bird species in the area.
+As you row down the river and experience the natural beauty of Margaret River, you’ll have the chance to spot local wildlife in the water while also enjoying the different bird species in the area.

 The clear, pristine water also offers a wild swimming experience like no other!

 Alternatively, if kayaking isn’t your thing, you could combine some Margaret River sightseeing with wine tasting by going on a canoe and winery tour.